 The holiday season around Christmas and New Year’s brings good skiing conditions, and tons of events to Whistler.
 It’s a popular time to visit, and for good reason.

 The late season of March and April can have great snow conditions, but they get more variable as the season goes on.
-With warmer weather and more daylight, it’s a great time of year for hanging out in the village.
 It’s also a bit quieter and less expensive than other times of the year.
 However crowds do pick up around Easter.
-(April 7-9 in 2023.)
+(March 29-31 in 2024.)

 How to get to Whistler in winter?